vaughnteegarden/slate/source/includes/_checkoutmanager.md

 AddProductToCart adds a product to the cart for a particular merchant.

-IOS Method signature: `session.CheckoutManager.addProductToCart( CheckoutProduct, String TODO, [callback or interface] )`
+IOS Method signature: `session.CheckoutManager.addProductToCart( CheckoutProduct, String merchantId, [callback or interface] )`

-Android Method signature: `session.CheckoutManager.addProductToCart( Context, CheckoutProduct, String TODO, [callback or interface] )`
+Android Method signature: `session.CheckoutManager.addProductToCart( Context, CheckoutProduct, String merchantId, [callback or interface] )`

 You must pass in a `CheckoutProduct` object, the merchantId as a string, and a `CheckoutInterface` object (or callback).